Why carry an IDP while driving in Iran?

 Your IDP is a valid form of identification in 150 countries worldwide and contains your name, photo and driver information.

 It translates your identification information into 12 languages — so it speaks the language even if you don’t.
-Iran highly recommends an International Driving Permit.Order my International Driving Permit Now
+Iran highly recommends an International Driving Permit.Start my Application

 How to get your IDP